Colorado Legislative Report

 Summary:

-The bill also makes changes to the tax credit for conversion costs for employee business ownership (credit).
-Under current law, the credit is available through income tax year 2026.
-The bill extends the credit through income tax year 2037.
-The bill also specifies that the aggregate amount of credits that can be claimed for each income tax year commencing on or after January 1, 2026, but before January 1, 2032, is $3 million and that the aggregate amount of credits that can be claimed for each income tax year commencing on or after January 1, 2032, but before January 1, 2038, is $4 million.
-The percentage of conversion or expansion costs that are eligible to be claimed for the credit is currently 50%; however, the bill increases this percentage to 75% beginning in tax year 2026 while maintaining the existing dollar caps for the different methods of conversion.
+The act also makes changes to the tax credit for conversion or expansion costs for employee business ownership (credit), which has been available through income tax year 2026.
+The act extends the credit through income tax years commencing in 2031.
+The act also specifies that the aggregate amount of credits that can be claimed for each income tax year commencing on or after January 1, 2026, but before January 1, 2032, is $3 million.
+The act also increases the percentage of conversion or expansion costs that are eligible to be claimed for the credit from 50% to 75% beginning in tax year 2026 while maintaining the existing dollar caps for the different methods of conversion.

 Status: 1/8/2025 Introduced In House - Assigned to Business Affairs & Labor